joshuaoni/hotel_app/README.md

 Reducers were used to manage state.

 ## JSON Mock Data
-Car details are gotten from mock data in JSON file which can be found in <rootDir>/app/_data.
+Property details are gotten from mock data in JSON file which can be found in <rootDir>/app/_data.
 To start the server, in your terminal run
 ```bash
 json-server --watch --port 8000 ./app/_data/db.json
 ```